 Auto insurance fraud may seem pervasive, but it can be prevented.
 This happens one claim at a time.
 As a consumer who wants to help the system function honestly, and wants to do their part to keep premiums low, you can be diligent about making sure your insurance claims are accurate.
 Here are some tips:

-Read your insurance policy and understand the terms and conditions of your coverage
+- Read your insurance policy and understand the terms and conditions of your coverage

-Don't sign any blank forms, even if given to you by someone you trust, like your doctor.
+- Never sign a blank form, even if given to you by someone you trust like a doctor

-Don't sign anything at the site of an accident.
+- Don't sign any document at the scene of an accident

 - Ask for detailed repair bill from the collision repair shop fixing your vehicle